 This means that with the DLSS (Quality) turned on, the decrease in input latency was 38%, whereas the reduction in input latency with the DLSS (Performance) was 65%.

 The results mentioned above were obtained while playing the game at 1440p.
-Similar improvements were seen when the titles were enjoyed at 1080p.
+Similar improvements were seen when the title was enjoyed at 1080p.

 Watch Dogs Legion